BMJ 10 May 2003 Cite this as: BMJ 2003;326:1043

 Rostrevor was two points ahead with only minutes left, when one of the Twin Magees (still no idea which one) went down from an accidental boot to the ear.
 In emergency medicine every second counts, and I burst on to the field to gasps from the crowd.

-Sprinting desperately, I arrived just in time; before the brat got up, that is, and I pushed him back down with one heavy hand while putting on a Robert Jones bandage with the other (this was a cunning and time consuming choice).
+Although I have not that strength that in elder days moved earth and heaven, by sprinting desperately, I arrived just in time; before the brat got up, that is, and I pushed him back down with one heavy hand while putting on a Robert Jones bandage with the other (this was a cunning and time-consuming choice).

 Aware of the thin line between safely running down the clock and the referee smelling a rat, I timed it carefully.
 I tied the last knot with a flourish and seconds later the final whistle blew, the other mentors surged forward and carried me shoulder high on a glorious lap of honour, and we drank the blood of our enemies and exulted in the lamentations of their women.